rmflight/reup/README.md

 ## Code Of Conduct

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+## Issues, Bug Reports

+If you use this package, and have any issues, please [create an issue](https://github.com/rmflight/reup/issues).
+If you are reporting a bug, please include the version of `R` that you used.